 To learn about the timeline standards established by Jacob's Law, related to behavioral health services for children in foster care, including contact numbers for your RBHA click here

-Trainings regarding Jacob's Law can be found through your RHBA as well as through our events calendar
+Trainings regarding Jacob's Law can be found through your RBHA as well as through the AHCCCS events calendar

 This document authorizes foster parents to enroll the child in school and obtain medical care for the child.